awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 ------
 #### [ eksctl ]

    Run the following command to create the IAM role and Kubernetes service account\.
 It also attaches the policy to the role, annotates the Kubernetes service account with the IAM role ARN, and adds the Kubernetes service account name to the trust policy for the IAM role\.
 Replace `my-cluster` with your cluster name and `111122223333` with your account ID\.
-Replace *region\-code* with your AWS Region\.
+Replace *region\-code* with the AWS Region that your cluster is in\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.

    ```
    eksctl create iamserviceaccount \